Naturalsoul/ChallengeOneAlgorithmEveryDay/README.md

 ### Pig Latin :pig:
 > Pig Latin takes the first consonant (or consonant cluster) of an English word, moves it to the end of the word and suffixes an "ay".
 > If a word begins with a vowel you just add "way" to the end.

+### Spinal Case :skull:
+> Converts a string to spinal case.
+Spinal case is all-lowercase-words-joined-by-dashes.